 This week’s announcement is a testament to the work of peace advocates over the past twenty years, who have promoted non-military tools for conflict resolution and demonstrated that war is not the answer.
 The experience in Afghanistan provides clear evidence of how militarized counterterrorism in the region exacerbates the terrorist threat—ultimately putting both U.S. service members and Afghan civilians at further risk.

 But Afghanistan is not the only endless war in which the United States is engaged.
-We will continue to work here in Washington and with our Advocacy Teams around the country to repeal the 2001 and 2002 Authorizations for Use of Military Force, which have been used by four successive administrations to justify 41 operations in 19 countries.
+We will continue to work here in Washington and with our Advocacy Teams around the country to repeal the 2001 and 2002 Authorizations for Use of Military Force, which have been used by four successive administrations to justify counterterrorism operations in at least 19 countries.

 What You Can Do